Bilaterally Slimmable Transformer for Elastic and Efficient Visual Question Answering: Abstract

 \section{Abstract}

-Transformer-based approaches have shown great success in visual question answering (VQA).
-However, they usually require deep and wide models to guarantee good performance, making it difficult to deploy on capacity-restricted platforms.
-It is a challenging yet valuable task to design an elastic VQA model that supports adaptive pruning at runtime to meet the efficiency constraints of diverse platforms.
-In this paper, we present the \emph{Doubly Slimmable Transformer} (DST), a general framework that can be seamlessly integrated into arbitrary Transformer-based VQA models to train one single model once and obtain various slimmed submodels of different widths and depths.
-Taking two typical Transformer-based VQA approaches, \emph{i.e.}, MCAN \cite{yu2019mcan} and UNITER \cite{chen2019uniter}, as the reference models, the obtained slimmable MCAN$_\mathsf{DST}$ and UNITER$_\mathsf{DST}$ models outperform the state-of-the-art methods trained independently on two benchmark datasets.
-In particular, one slimmed MCAN$_\mathsf{DST}$ submodel achieves a comparable accuracy on VQA-v2, while being 0.38$\times$ smaller in model size and having 0.27$\times$ fewer FLOPs than the reference MCAN model.
-The smallest MCAN$_\mathsf{DST}$ submodel has 9M parameters and 0.16G FLOPs in the inference stage, making it possible to be deployed on edge devices.
+Recent advances in Transformer architectures \cite{vaswani2017attention} have brought remarkable improvements to visual question answering (VQA).
+Nevertheless, Transformer-based VQA models are usually deep and wide to guarantee good performance, so they can only run on powerful GPU servers and cannot run on capacity-restricted platforms such as mobile phones.
+Therefore, it is desirable to learn an elastic VQA model that supports adaptive pruning at runtime to meet the efficiency constraints of different platforms.
+To this end, we present the bilaterally slimmable Transformer (BST), a general framework that can be seamlessly integrated into arbitrary Transformer-based VQA models to train a single model once and obtain various slimmed submodels of different widths and depths.
+To verify the effectiveness and generality of this method, we integrate the proposed BST framework with three typical Transformer-based VQA approaches, namely MCAN \cite{yu2019mcan}, UNITER \cite{chen2019uniter}, and CLIP-ViL \cite{shen2021much}, and conduct extensive experiments on two commonly-used benchmark datasets.
+In particular, one slimmed MCAN$_\mathsf{BST}$ submodel achieves comparable accuracy on VQA-v2, while being 0.38$\times$ smaller in model size and having 0.27$\times$ fewer FLOPs than the reference MCAN model.
+The smallest MCAN$_\mathsf{BST}$ submodel only has 9M parameters and 0.16G FLOPs during inference, making it possible to deploy it on a mobile device with less than 60 ms latency.